-Applications that are submitted by applicants that have not submitted the required preapplication will be declined without further review.
+Applications that are submitted by applicants that have not submitted a required pre-application may be declined without further review.

 B. COST SHARING

 Cost sharing for basic and fundamental research is not required pursuant to an exclusion from the requirements of Section 988 of the Energy Policy Act of 2005.